isomerpages/moe-fuhuapri/_departments/Mathematics.md

-Problem-solving is central to the Mathematics curriculum.
-Students must acquire and develop the joy of problem-solving in order for them to sustain their interest in the discipline.
+Problem solving is central to the Mathematics curriculum.
+Students must acquire and develop the joy of problem solving in order for them to sustain their interest in the discipline.
 Our curriculum is designed to help our students achieve a high level of mastery that will excite and serve them well in life.&nbsp;